ShellShoccar-jpn/kotoriotoko/README.md

 |   |-- tweet.sh .............
 Post A Tweet
 |   |-- retweet.sh ...........
 Retweet A Tweet
 |   |-- deltweet.sh ..........
 Delete A Tweet
 |   |-- twmediup.sh ..........
-Upload A Image or Video File To Twitter
+Upload An Image or Video File To Twitter
 |   |                          (The subcontract command of "tweet.sh"）
 |   |-- twvideoup.sh .........
 Upload A Video File To Twitter
 |   |                          (The sub-sub contract command which will be called by "twmediup.sh")